 According to the past global financial crisis, it demonstrated the necessity for the financial institutions to be prepared to deal with financial distress.
 Development of a recovery plan is the preparation of mechanism in advance to deal with potential stress condition that may arise in the future to ensure that commercial banks have a framework that may be adapted as appropriate to the circumstances at the time of actual stress.
 The recovery plan shall at least cover key processes and provide necessary information as set out in the BOT's guideline on Recovery Planning.
 The plan includes a set of tools and procedures to enable the recovery or continuation of TISCO Group under extreme risk events.
-The Board of Directors through the Executive Board and Risk Oversight Committee oversee the recovery plan framework, whereby the Risk Management Committee formulates the recovery plan with support from the Enterprise Risk Management function in facilitating all related business units, consolidating all necessary information, and defining appropriate recovery trigger and recovery option in according with possible economic condition and market environment.
-Moreover, the Recovery Plan will be reviewed at least once a year or when there is a material change that may affect the recovery plan and the effective implementation of recovery options.
+The Board of Directors through the Executive Board and Risk Oversight Committee oversee the recovery plan framework, whereby the Risk Management Committee formulates the recovery plan with support from the Enterprise Risk Management function in facilitating all related business units, consolidating all necessary information, and defining appropriate recovery trigger and recovery plan will be reviewed at least once a year or when there is a material change that may affect the recovery plan and the effective implementation of recovery options.
 The recovery trigger event result and option in the recovery plan will be reviewed by the Risk Oversight Committee and approved by the Executive Board.